Grant (money)

-A grant is a fund given by a person or organization, often a public body, charitable foundation, a specialised grant-making institution, or in some cases a business with a corporate social responsibility mission, to an individual or another entity, usually, a non-profit organisation, sometimes a business or a local government body, for a specific purpose linked to public benefit.
+A grant is a fund given by a person or organization to an individual, nonprofit organization, or local government for a specific purpose linked to a common good.
+Providers of grants may be a public body, charitable foundation, a specialised grant-making institution, or a business with a corporate social responsibility mission.
+A funding agreement is often used to reflect the funding and funded parties' understanding of the purpose for which the grant has been given.
 Unlike loans, grants are not intended to be paid back.
 Examples include student grants, research grants, the Sovereign Grant paid by the UK Treasury to the monarch, and some European Regional Development Fund payments in the European Union.

 European Union

 European Union grants

 The European Commission provides financing through numerous specific calls for project proposals.
-These may be within Framework Programmes.Many seven-year programmes are periodically renewed to fund various initiatives.
+These may be within Framework Programmes.
+Many seven-year programmes are periodically renewed to fund various initiatives.
 These include structural funds, youth programmes, and education initiatives.
 Occasionally, one-off grants address unforeseen issues or special projects.
 Most of these are administered through what are called National Agencies, but some are administered directly through the Commission in Brussels.
 Due to the complexity of the funding mechanisms involved and especially the high competitiveness of the grant application processes (14%) professional Grant Consulting firms are gaining importance in the grant writing process.
 EU grants should not be confused with EU tenders, although there can be some similarities.

 Another funding body in Europe is the European Research Council established by the European Commission in 2007: see European Research Council#Grants offered.
 Similarly there are calls and various projects that are funded by this council.

 The European Commission and the Council of Europe also operate a joint grant-funding programme.